 Avoid severe jarring and/or dropping.
 Handle units with care to prevent damage to components or finishes.
+If the unit is scratched due to mishandling, the protective coating may be damaged.
 Incorrect lifting may damage the fan and void the warranty.